HastilyConceivedCreatures/safecat/README.md

 A simple CLI tool to generate, sign, and verify digital signatures using EdDSA *Baby Jubjub Elliptic Curve* signatures and a *Poseidon hash function*.

+Additionally, Safecat specializes in creating cryptographically signed certificates.

 See [the announcement article](http://neimanslab.org/2024-02-19/safecat.html) for more details.

-**This branch was made especially for the ZK Hack Krakow Hackathon.
-It contains two new commands. "sign-field" is used to sign a field directly. "attest birth-name-pubkey" is used to create a certificate for a combination of name (string) and a public key.**

 ## compile
 Install Rust, and run `cargo build`.
+Last tested with `cargo 1.80.0`.

 ## usage
 1. `safecat generate`.
 Generates a new EdDSA Baby Jubjub Elliptic Curve private-public key.

-    The private key is saved in a file `priv.key`, which is not encrypted!
+    The private key is saved in a file `data/priv.key`, which is not encrypted!
 Unsafe indeed.

 2. `safecat show-keys`.
 Shows the last generated private-public keys.
 You can choose which format to show, hex or detailed.
-You need "detailed" if you want to verify the signature in Noir (it shows the x and y values of the key), and "hex" if you verify with safecat (it shows the whole key as one big hex string).
+Hex is simply a concatenation of the hex values of the public key's `x` and `y` elements.
+You need "detailed" if you want to verify the signature in Noir (it shows the x and y values of the key), and "hex" if you verify with Safecat.

     Here's how you show the detailed format:
     ```